 GEAPS, K-State Offer Training on Basic Operations and Management, Safety Cultures and Materials Handling in January

-Registration is now open for four grain handling operations courses from the Grain Elevator and Processing Society (GEAPS) and Kansas State University in January.
+Registration is now open for four grain handling operations courses from the Grain Elevator and Processing Society (GEAPS) and Kansas State University Distance Education Program in January.
 These online courses run from Jan.
 8 through Feb.
-9, 2018, and registration closes Jan.
-3, 2017.
-More than 5,000 registrants from 30 countries have taken courses since the program’s start in 2005.
+12, 2019, and registration closes Jan.
+2, 2019.

 This course offers an introduction to the key purposes, equipment and processes of grain handling facilities with an emphasis on safety.
 This course allows new employees to gain valuable insight into the industry.
 It also helps seasoned employees enhance their skills.